kuzyn/battleship/readme.md

 :boat: => :boom:

 ## Deploy

-Install dependencies:
+Run locally in develop mode:
 `npm install`

-Run in development mode:
 `gulp`
 And play a browser-sync proxied version on `localhost:4000`

 Alternatively you can:
 `npm run`
 or
 `npm run serve:debug`
 And play at `localhost:3000`